-Contact centre closures leave parents and children out in the cold
+Contact centre closures leave parents and children in cold

 More than 40 contact centres that are lifelines for separating parents and their children have closed since legal aid was axed for most family matters.

-A report from the National Association for Child Contact Centres (NACCC) shows that last year only 9,000 children used a centre, compared with 15,000 in 2013.
+A report from the National Association for Child Contact Centres (NACCC) shows that last year only 9,000 children used a centre.
+This compares with 15,000 in 2013.
 Referrals from solicitors also halved over the same period.

 The centres are designed as neutral spaces where parents who can’t agree access arrangements can meet their children to enjoy time together.
 Now centres are closing at unprecedented rates – and in some parts of England and Wales, including the north, there are none at all.